hh-programming-2/programming-2/README.md

 This course material is mostly based on external online resources, such as documentation and tutorials.
 Each topic contains links to relevant materials but **you will also need to find relevant resources yourself**.

-The purpose of course's exercises isn't to measure whether you have grasped

-The purpose of the course exercises is not to assess whether you have understood the material presented in the lessons or learning materials; rather, solving the exercises requires independent information gathering.
+The purpose of the course exercises is not only to assess whether you have understood the material presented in the lessons or learning materials; rather, solving the exercises requires independent information gathering.
 Alongside working independently, we recommend asking questions and discussing topics on the course's Teams channel.

 ## 📑 Using sources of information

-Ohjelmointiongelmiin löytyy usein valmiita tai osittaisia ratkaisuja ympäri Internetiä niin keskustelupalstoilta kuin tutoriaaleista.
-Huonossa tapauksessa löydät toimivan ratkaisun ongelmaasi, mutta et osaa aivan tulkita mitä löytämäsi koodi tekee ja miksi se ratkaisee ongelmasi.
-Ammattimaisessa ohjelmistokehityksessä tästä seuraa mahdollisesti suuriakin vahinkoja.

-Nettilähteiden hyödyntäminen ja niistä mallin ottaminen on sallittua ja kannustettavaa, mutta et saa vain kopioida ratkaisuja, vaan sinun tulee ymmärtää, miten koodisi toimii.
-Lisäksi, erityisesti koska kyseessä on korkeakoulun opintojakso, sinun tulee merkitä lähteet lainatessasi esimerkiksi StackOverflow:sta löytämääsi koodia.
-Lähdeviitteeksi riittää esimerkiksi verkkosivun osoite Java-kommenttina lainatun koodin yhteydessä, tai käyttämäsi lähteen käyttöehtojen mukainen muu lähdeviite.
+Programming problems often have ready-made or partial solutions available across the Internet, from forums to tutorials.
+In the worst case, you might find a solution that works for your problem but don't fully understand what the code does or why it solves the issue.
+In professional software development, this can lead to potentially serious consequences.

+Using online sources and drawing inspiration from them is allowed and encouraged, but you must not simply copy solutions; you need to understand how your code works.
+Additionally, especially since this is a university course, you are required to cite your sources when you borrow code, for example, from StackOverflow.
+An appropriate citation could be the webpage URL as a Java comment alongside the borrowed code, or another type of reference compliant with the source’s terms of use.

 ## 🧠 Prerequisites